smallinaUCSD/cse15l-lab-reports/lab-report-1-week-2.md

 **Conclusion**

 This concludes lab report 1.
-In this lab report I documented the steps to download and run VS.Code, used vim editor for file operations, and used terminal to perform local and remote operations on UCSD server such as: basic terminal commands, move/copy files, generate and copy an SSH key, and perform remote operations optimally.
+In this lab report, I documented how to download and install VSCode and how to use the VSCode IDE, remote extension, and vim editor to perform local and remote file operations on the UCSD server, such as: basic terminal commands, move/copy/run/compile java files, generate and copy an SSH key optimally.

 Thanks for reading.